The newest dust emission algorithm was developed for use over North America based upon climatological satellite observations of airborne dust.

 Use the same namelist file for all dust simulations by retrieving the SETUP_dust.txt file.
 You should also restore the original one-degree ASCDATA.CFG file from the bdyfiles directory.
 Save the changes and run the model through the standard run menu.
 The special runs menu is not required because the CONTROL is already configured for dust emissions.

 - Once the run completes go right to the Convert to DATEM step.
-The model results show a much higher correlation (0.77), but the model under-prediction has increased to about a factor of 500!
+Although the model results show a higher correlation (0.63) than the previous simulation, and the model under-prediction has increased to about a factor of 1500!